 The process of filing a workers’ comp claim and recovering from your injury can be draining and time-consuming.
 This is where an experienced New York workers’ comp lawyer can help.
 After you’re hurt, we’ll handle the filing on your behalf and provide a formal notice to your employer’s insurance company.

-Next, we’ll gather all of the necessary records and documents to support your case.
-Common documents that we’ll need include:
+Next, we’ll gather all necessary records and documents to support your case.
+Standard documents that we’ll need include:

 • The accident report